orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/quickstart.md

 {% filter highlightPrism('groovy') %}
 dependencies {
     compile "io.github.javaeden.orchid:OrchidCore:{{site.version}}"
-    orchidDocsCompile "io.github.javaeden.orchid:OrchidAll:{{site.version}}"
+    orchidCompile "io.github.javaeden.orchid:OrchidAll:{{site.version}}"
 }
 {% endfilter %}

-The dependency in `orchidDocsCompile` adds all official Orchid core packages, themes, and plugins for ease of setup.
+The dependency in `orchidCompile` adds all official Orchid core packages, themes, and plugins for ease of setup.
 You may instead choose which specific packages you want to install, which are listed on the [homepage]({{site.baseUrl}}).

 The dependency in `compile` is optional, but is needed if you intend to create plugins specifically for this project.